developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/switchscannerparams/index.md

 ## Example Code

-### Switch scanner parameter in active profile
-The code below passes an intent that switches a scanner parameter for the active scanner in the active profile.
+For single scanner use, the code below passes an intent that switches a scanner parameter for the active scanner in the active profile.
 To verify results of the switch (or if errors are expected), include the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).

 		:::javascript
 	// create the intent and action